jdolce/cookbook/content/recipes/easy-bread/index.md

 cuisine: "baking"
 tags: # You don't have to have 3, feel free to have 10, 1, or none
   - bread
-yield: 2
+yield: 2 Loaves
-prepTime: 20
+prepTime: 3 hours
-cookTime: 180
+cookTime: 30 mins

 ingredients:
 - 550g All Purpose or Bread Flour